 The RWD Mark II is a popular 4-door drift car:

 Pros and Cons

 - Easy to drive

 - Poor fuel mileage

 - Some people find it too big, especially in countries where roads are narrow

-- Design doesn’t stand out
+- The design doesn’t stand out

 Like most automobiles, the Mark II was plagued with problems of its own.
 No matter how dependable a Toyota might be, there will still be issues.
-Mechanical problems such as premature catalytic converter failure due to oil leaking into the exhaust was a very common issue.
-Speaking of oil, the Mark II’s were notorious for excessive oil consumption.
+Mechanical problems such as premature catalytic converter failure due to oil leaking into the exhaust were very common issues.
+Speaking of oil, the Mark IIs were notorious for excessive oil consumption.
 This was mainly due to faulty gaskets that failed over time.
 Some customers even reported catastrophic engine failure which resulted in replacing the whole motor.
 This, however, was very rare.
 In addition to the common issues stated above, Toyota’s engineers miscalculated the pressure at which the radiator pressure relief valve would open, causing the cap to blow off without warning.

 Although these events were prominent in certain generations, the Mark II is a very reliable car overall.
 Many have praised it over the years as being a simple car that will last a long time with very little intervention.
-Nowadays, the Mark II has become a favorite for drifters.
+Nowadays, the Mark II has become a favourite for drifters.

 Given that Toyota produced the Mark II for 36 years, prices can drastically vary depending on which generation you’re after.
 The cheapest ones can be had for just $2,000 US, while a well-maintained model in excellent shape can go well above the $20,000 US mark.
 Again, the price fully depends on the year and generation you are after.